emard/esp32blesynscan/README.md

 If "BOOT" button is held during blue LED is ON then ESP32 will provide Bluetooth Low Energy Serial.

+ESP32 in Bluetooth Low Energy mode only supports
+BLE protocol and does not save battery power.
+In both Classic and Low Energy modes ESP32 consumes about 70 mA.

 # Linux